BG7ZT/Mini-FT8/README.md

   - Optional: [https://shop.m5stack.com/products/gps-bds-unit-v1-1-at6668](https://shop.m5stack.com/products/gps-bds-unit-v1-1-at6668) (PORTA GPS for Date/Time/Grid; other UART NMEA GPS modules work too)
   - Optional: M5Stack LoRa-1262 cap GNSS (set `GNSS_LoRa:ON`; only the GNSS is used)
   - Optional: DS3231 RTC module on I2C `G8/G9` (for retained UTC date/time without GPS)
-  - For KH1 TX : https://shop.m5stack.com/products/4pin-buckled-grove-cable, for a custmized serial cable
+  - For KH1 TX: https://shop.m5stack.com/products/4pin-buckled-grove-cable, for a custom serial cable
-  - For KH1 RX: [USB C Microphone Adapter](https://www.amazon.com/dp/B0FWC9ZFC4?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1), Other adapters may also work, but this one is confirmed.
-(V2.0.2 Supports Cardputer direct microphone in, so the USB-C adapter becomes **optional, choose KH1-Mic**)
+  - For KH1-USBC RX: [USB-C microphone adapter](https://www.amazon.com/dp/B0FWC9ZFC4?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).
+Other adapters may also work, but this one is confirmed.
+KH1-MIC uses the Cardputer built-in microphone, so the USB-C adapter is optional.

 73, Wei AG6AQ